-3.3 | Annual paternity success and male age
+Annual paternity success and male age

-When analysing annual paternity success (extra-group, within-group and total) in relation to male age, we found an early-life increase and a late-life decline within individuals (Table 4).
-Specifically, there was a negative quadratic effect of male age on EGP success; the predicted number of extra-group offspring sired per annum increased from ~0.06 in males in their first year to peak at ~0.24 at 7.8 years and decreased thereafter to ~0.03 in the oldest males (Figure 3 and Table 4).
-There was also a negative quadratic effect of male age on annual WGP gained; the predicted number of within-group offspring sired increased from ~0.23 per annum in males in their first year to ~0.32 at 6.1 years and declined to ~0.09 in the oldest males (Figure 3 and Table 4).
+When analysing annual paternity success (within-group, extra-group and total) in relation to male age, we found an early life increase and a late life decline within individuals (Table 4).
+Specifically, there was a negative quadratic effect of male age on annual WGP gained; the predicted number of within-group offspring sired increased from ca 0.23 per annum in males in their first year to ca 0.32 at 6.1 years and declined to 0.09 in the oldest males (Fig. 3, Table 4).
+There was a negative quadratic effect of male age on EGP success.
+The predicted number of extragroup offspring sired per annum increased from ca 0.06 in males in their first year to peak at ca 0.24 at 7.8 years and decreased thereafter to 0.03 in the oldest males (Fig. 3, Table 4).

-As a result of the age-related changes in EGP and WGP outlined, total predicted annual reproductive success increased with male age from ~0.29 offspring in first-year males up to ~0.58 at 7.7 years, be-fore declining to ~0.14 in the oldest males (Figure 3 and Table 4).
-The post-peak reduction in male reproduction in late life was confirmed by the significant negative linear relationships between age and annual EGP in males \geq 8 years ($\beta \pm$ SE = -0.32 \pm 0.16, p = .046), WGP in males \geq 6 years ($\beta \pm SE = -0.27 \pm 0.10$, p = .013) and total paternity success in males \geq 8 years ($\beta \pm SE = -0.25 \pm 0.11$, p = .021; Table S4).
-Male annual extra-group, within-group and total reproductive success were not affected by male longevity, age of first dominance or a terminal effect (Table 4).
+As a result of the age-related changes in WGP and EGP outlined, total predicted annual reproductive success increased with male age from ca 0.29 offspring in first year males up to ca 0.58 at 7.7 years, before declining to 0.14 in the oldest males (Fig. 3, Table 4).
+The post-peak reduction in male reproduction in late life was confirmed by the significant negative linear relationship between age and annual WGP in males $\geq 6$ ( $\beta \pm SE = -0.27 \pm 0.10$ , p = 0.013), EGP in males $\geq 8$ ( $\beta \pm SE = -0.32 \pm 0.16$ , p = 0.046,) and total paternity success in males $\geq 8$ ( $\beta \pm SE = -0.32 \pm 0.16$ , p = 0.046,) $0.25 \pm 0.11$ , p = 0.021, Table S4).
+Male annual within-group, extra-group and total reproductive success were not affected by longevity, age of first dominance or a terminal effect (Table 4).
 We found no evidence of a trade-off between EGP and WGP: WGP and its interaction with male age were not related to EGP success, and EGP and its interaction with male age did not predict WGP success (Table 4).
-When analysing the proportion of a male's annual reproductive output obtained outside his own group, this increased with age, from a predicted ~19% in firstyear males to a peak of ~49% at 8.6 years (Figure 4 and Table 5).
-Despite finding a significant negative quadratic effect of age, there was no significant senescent decline in the proportion of reproductive success resulting from EGP with age in males ≥9 years old ($\beta \pm$ SE = -0.23 \pm 0.25, p = .343; Table S5).
-This suggests that the proportion of EGO sired remained relatively stable after peaking, probably as the decline in the amount of extra- and within-group offspring sired were similar in late life.
-The annual proportion of EGO sired was not influenced by male longevity, age of first dominance or a terminal effect (Table 5).
+When analysing the proportion of a male's annual reproductive output obtained outside his own group, this increased with age, from a predicted ca 19% in first-year males to a peak of ca 49% at 8.6 years (Fig. 4, Table 5).
+Despite finding a significant negative quadratic effect of age, there was no significant senescent decline in the proportion of reproductive success resulting from EGP with age in males $\geq 9$ years old ( $\beta \pm SE = -0.23 \pm 0.25$ , p = 0.343, Table S5).
+This suggests that the proportion of EGO sired remained relatively stable after peaking, probably as the decline in the amount of within- and extra-group offspring sired were similar in late life.
+The annual proportion of EGO sired was not influenced by age of first dominance, longevity, or a terminal effect (Table 5).